 - When trading in ETNs based on market quotes, investors may experience a lack of sufficient quotes or greater differences in price quotes.
 Investors are advised to collect as much as information about quotes in trading in ETNs and be alert to potential investment losses caused by liquidity risks.

-- Customers trading in leveraged and reverse ETNs should understand leveraged and reverse ETNs track positive multiples or negative multiples of the underlying index.
+- Customers trading in leveraged and inverse ETNs should understand leveraged and inverse ETNs track positive multiples or negative multiples of the underlying index.
 The goal of leveraged and reverse ETNs is to track positive multiples or negative multiples of the returns of the underlying index on a daily basis, not the accumulated returns in terms of positive multiples or negative multiples over a period of time.

-- When one or two foreign securities are included in the underlying index tracked by leveraged and reverse ETNs, the ETNs will not have a limit on fluctuation in either direction.
+- When one or two foreign securities are included in the underlying index tracked by leveraged and inverse ETNs, the ETNs will not have a limit on fluctuation in either direction.
 If the underlying index being tracked is composed of domestic securities, the ETNs go up or drop down at the multiples of the increase or decrease of securities in domestic markets.
-In view of the above characteristics, customers should fully understand it is possible investors trading in leveraged and reverse ETNs gain significant profits or suffer significant losses in a very short period of time due to fluctuations in the underlying index.
+In view of the above characteristics, customers should fully understand it is possible investors trading in leveraged and inverse ETNs gain significant profits or suffer significant losses in a very short period of time due to fluctuations in the underlying index.

 In addition to the above risk disclosure relating to trading in ETNs, customers should familiarize themselves with the following information if they intend to subscribe and sell back ETNs in cash:

-The information provided in the risk disclosure is only a summary and is not exhaustive.
+The information provided in this risk disclosure statement is only a summary and is not exhaustive.
 It does not provide detailed descriptions of all investment risks and circumstances that may influence market trends.
 Before making a trading decision, in addition to carefully reviewing this risk disclosure, customers are advised to deliberate on other possible factors and variants to make an informed decision and to evaluate all known risks to protect themselves from intolerable losses from trading in ETNs.

-- If the underlying index of ETNs is a foreign index, when publishing the amount of subscription and sellback price as required under the offering plan, the issuer may refer to the closing index of the most recent business day at the foreign exchange in calculating the price due to the time difference.
+- If the underlying index of ETNs is a foreign index, when publishing the amount of subscription and sellback price as required under the prospectus, the issuer may refer to the closing index of the most recent business day at the foreign exchange in calculating the price due to the time difference.
 As such, at the time of subscription and sellback of the ETNs, investors may have to pay an additional amount for subscription price or receive a lower sellback price.